CommunityHiQ/TaskTemplate/README.md

 You can learn more about custom Tasks [here](https://docs.frends.com/en/articles/2206746-custom-tasks) and about community Tasks [here](https://github.com/CommunityHiQ/Instructions).

+## Prerequisite

+This template is based on .NET Core CLI tools, so you need to have .NET Core 2.1 SDK or newer.
+As it is having reaching end of support in 2021-08-21 it is preferably to use [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).

+In addition you will need [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) if you want to be able to create multitarget or .NET Framework frends Tasks.
+If you are unsure about anything in the previous sentence and you are using Windows machine to develop Tasks, you will most probably want to create multitargeting tasks.

+Frends tasks are mainly coded in C#, so you will also need a developing environment for it.
+Visual Studio, Visual Studio Code, and Rider the most widely used ones, but any text editor will do as you can compile from [console](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build).
+If you are using Visual Studio you can also use, to develop frends Task, old Non-SDK style project files, and MSBuild and nuget.exe technologies.
+This way you would not need .NET Core 2.1 SDK, but then you are not able to create cross-platform tasks, and creating that kind of C# projects is not supported by this template.

+Unfortunately, Visual Studio or other IDEs do not currently support dotnet new templates, so you need to use the command line to install the template and create new tasks based on it.

 ## Install the template

+You can install the template by following the command

 `dotnet new -i frendstask`

+## Create a new custom task

+You can create a new task by the following command

+`dotnet new frendstask --name namespaceForTask --className classNameForTask --taskName TaskName --license UNLICENSED --authors $env:UserName`

+The license can be anything listed in https://spdx.org/licenses/ or UNLICENSED.

-## Create a new Community Task
+## Create a new Community task

+If you want to make Tasks that can be published in https://github.com/CommunityHiQ/ and setup Continuous integration related to Community tasks you can use the following command.

 `dotnet new frendstask --name Frends.Community.Echo --className Echo --taskName ExecuteEcho --EnableCommunityTask true`

-**Always remember to add the prefix Frends.Community to namespace when creating a community Task and to set EnableCommunityTask to true.**
+**Always remember to add prefix Frends.Community to namespace when creating a community task and to set EnableCommunityTask to true.
+Always use MIT license for community Tasks.
+It is the default on, so you can omit the license parameter.**

-## Create a new custom Task

-`dotnet new frendstask --name namespaceForTask --className classNameForTask --taskName TaskName --license UNLICENSED --authors $env:UserName`

-The custom Task does not include CI related functionality which is used in Community Tasks.
-License can be anything listed in: https://spdx.org/licenses/ or UNLICENSED, but community Tasks should use the MIT license.

 ## Get help using the template